-Martin Rodbell was born in Baltimore, Maryland, the USA on December 1, 1925.
-After finishing his public school’s education there, he attended Johns Hopkins University in 1943.
+Martin Rodbell, father of G-proteins, was born in Baltimore, Maryland, USA on December 1, 1925.
+After finishing his public school education there, he attended Johns Hopkins University in 1943.
 Even though he primarily studied Latin, Greek, German, and French, he became more interested in French because of his friends, and this interest affected the course of his educational life.
-While at university, he served the navy in World War II and, as a Jew, believed that battling Hitler was a priority.
+While at university, he served in the navy in World War II and, as a Jew, believed that battling Hitler was a priority.

-When he was serving as a navy radio operator on the Japanese front in the Pacific Ocean in 1944, he realized the communication and experiences with different individuals under challenging circumstances that he had, actually prepared him to become a scientist.
+When he was serving as a navy radio operator on the Japanese front in the Pacific Ocean in 1944, he realised that the communication and experiences with different individuals under challenging circumstances had actually prepared him to become a scientist.
 When he returned from the war in 1946, he intended to continue his schooling at Johns Hopkins.
-While Rodbell was attracted to French literature, her father was eager about his attend medical school.
-The turning point in this process occurred when James Ebert recognized his passion for the philosophy of science and embryology and realized then he wanted to make a career in the biological sciences.
-To progress in the discipline of Biochemistry, he stayed at Hopkins for another year and studied advanced chemistry courses, as suggested by Bentley Glass, one of the great professors in the biology department.
+While Rodbell was attracted to French literature, her father was eager to his attend medical school.
+The turning point in this process occurred when James Ebert recognised his passion for the philosophy of science and embryology and realised then he wanted to have a career in the biological sciences.
+To progress in the discipline of biochemistry, he stayed at Hopkins for another year and studied advanced chemistry courses, as suggested by Bentley Glass, one of the great professors in the biology department.

 Martin Rodbell accepted the position of biochemistry research assistant in Christian Anfinsen’s lab at the National Heart Institutes in Maryland in 1956.